QChASM/Aaron/README.md

 # TS Library
 Information about the TS library packaged with AARON is available <a href="http://catalysttrends.org/Aaron/ts_library.php">here</a>.

-For more information on Aaron or AaronTools, please contact us at catalysttrends@uga.edu
+For more information on Aaron or AaronTools, please contact us at qchasm@uga.edu